Unexpected effects of testosterone therapy you should know

 Blood thickening and red blood cell changes

 Testosterone stimulates the bone marrow, the soft tissue inside bones that makes blood cells.
 This often raises hemoglobin and hematocrit, the lab values that show how concentrated your red blood cells are.[4]
 When hematocrit climbs above about 54%, blood can become “thicker,” which doctors call erythrocytosis.
-Erythrocytosis means an abnormal rise in red blood cell mass that can increase the risk of blood clots.
+In the AUA guideline (2018), a hematocrit at or above 54% is a key safety threshold that typically triggers intervention such as lowering the dose, changing formulations, or pausing therapy.[2]

 Fluid retention and blood pressure